scokobro/professional-identity/profIdent-draft1.md

 >Both the creation of codes of ethics and the emergence of formal education and training for journalists fostered a shared culture among journalists. @Tumber:2005 [66]

 What are the sources of ethical understandings in Japan?
 How widely are these shared across groupings within the industries in which journalism takes place?
+Section below covers this (see [below](#ethics))

 ## Journalistic Employment in Japan ##

-The NSK carries our annual surveys of employment within the newspaper industry; according to these surveys there are approximately 20,000 'reporters', this number has remained more or less constant over the past 15 years.
+The The Japan Newspaper Publishers and Editors Association (+nsk[^abbrev]) carries our annual surveys of employment within the newspaper industry; according to these surveys there are approximately 20,000 'reporters', this number has remained more or less constant over the past 15 years.
 In the same period the total number of newspaper employees has dropped from 54,565 in 2001 to 41,396 in 2016.
 The proportion of employees engaged in reporting work has thus increased from 38 per cent of the total newspaper workforce in 2001 to 46 per cent in 2016.[^emp-data]

 A government survey from 2016 counts 7 national dailies, 245 regional and local papers, and 4 'sports' papers, as well as 514 specialist and industry journals.
 The national, regional/local and 'sports' press in total employ 44,331 people, 9508 women.
 Just over a fifth of the newspaper workforce is female.
 36,293 are full-time employees (_sei-shain_), this includes 6044 (apx.17% of total) female workers.
 Newspaper work is an overwhelmingly male undertaking.